Skip to main content

 Market

-Boros markets is deployed as separate contracts.
+Boros markets are deployed as separate contracts.
 Markets are differentiated by their descriptors:

 - bool isIsolatedOnly